Phaen/Polynar/README.md

 Be aware that data processed this way may become corrupt or raise exceptions when using functions that are not binary safe.
 An example of this is XmlHttpRequest.

 ##### Array
-By using an array that contains exactly two integers, the bounds of the binary range can be supplied.
+By using an array that contains exactly two integers, the bounds of the binary range can be supplied in arbitrary order.